HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Slides for Introduction to Linear Algebra.md

 ---

 ##  Singular Matrices
-We call non-invertible matrices such as the transformation above, **singular**.
+We call non-invertible matrices such as the aforementioned transformation above, **singular**.

 ---